SandyRodger/RB185-RB189/presentation_prep.md

 Maintaining state
 Understand and know how to mitigate security risks that can affect HTTP and SQL

+## [4.
+Project]

+Presentation Assessment Requirements

+You will use this project in the RB189 presentation assessment.
+You should prepare your presentation before scheduling the presentation.
+Be sure to consider the presentation requirements as you work on your project:

+- The presentation should last between 15 and 20 minutes.
+Be sure to rehearse your presentation beforehand to ensure you're not going to fall short or go over the time limit.
+Do not rehearse your presentation with other Launch School students.
+- The presentation will be conducted using Zoom or similar software with screen sharing.
+- If you decide to do a live demonstration of your project, you will also need your browser.
+- Your presentation should include slides (3 minimum).
+You can use something like Powerpoint, Keynote, Google Slides, or any other similar application.
+- You should discuss the following during your presentation:
+- What need does your application satisfy?
+- Who is the target audience?
+- How does your application satisfy that need?
+- Demonstrate the key features of your application.
+- You do not have to demonstrate all features.
+- The demonstration can be live, or it can use static screenshots.
+- How do the demonstrated features address the needs you tried to satisfy?
+- What challenges did you encounter during development?
+- What insights or lessons learned did you have during development?
+- Following the presentation, the interviewer may ask you some additional questions.
+The questions will be about the project and your experiences working on the project.

 ## [5.
 Study Guide: Assessment Presentation or Interview](https://launchschool.com/lessons/67daf349/assignments/9988e7f0)

 Study Guide for the Presentation: